electricimp/HT16K33Segment/README.md

 ### updateDisplay()

-Call *updateDisplay()* after changing any or all of the display buffer contents in order to reflect those changes on the display itself.
+Call *updateDisplay()* after changing any or all of the internal display buffer contents in order to reflect those changes on the display itself.

 ### setBrightness(*[brightness]*)